Commenting on a planning application

 Please note that it is essential to identify the application by including its reference number and site address.

-If you wish to comment on more than one application, please use a separate letter, email or form for each.
+If you wish to comment on more than one application, please use a separate letter or email for each.

 We leave a minimum of 21 days before determining an application to allow time for comments to be submitted.
 See Publicity and Consultations.